sher-ocs-79/Ajax-Commander/README.md

 <pre>
 var Command_Message = {

-        // This function will be called by the AjaxCommander prior a command invoked by the AjaxCommnder
+        // This function will be called by the AjaxCommander prior to a command invoked by the AjaxCommnder
         __init: function(command) {

                 if (command == 'showMessages') {